Healthy Homes Assessment Glenside

 What We Do

-As building inspectors we deal with all the aspects involved in expert home inspections.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we are experts in all components associated with specialist home inspects.
+We are here to ensure you make the right choice when it comes to buying your next home.

-We take your investment seriously, and undertake comprehensive checks to make sure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of owning or purchasing a house.
+We take your investment seriously, and undertake comprehensive checks to ensure you don’t get any unexpected or expensive expenses, which means you are able to relax and focus on the fun aspects of buying or owning a home.

-We specialise in a range of services to make sure you are completely updated on the condition of any property you might be contemplating buying or selling and also other services.
+We specialise in a range of solutions to make sure that you are fully informed of the condition of any property that you might be looking to purchase or sell in addition to other solutions.

-Not only do we work with you , but we also have important clients such as local councils, banks and insurance companies.
-They seem to are pleased with the peace of mind provided, because of the information contained provided in our building inspection reports.
+We do not just cooperate with you, we also collaborate with a number of major clients, including local councils, banks and insurance companies.
+They seem to enjoy this peace of mind provided, by the data contained included in our reports on building inspections.

-Our systematic approach to your property inspection as well as the latest technology in software with digital photos embedded into the Report, you can actually see any problems that might be found.
-Through our comprehensive report, it is easy to understand why we have so many clients who recommend our service to family members and friends.
+With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in your Report, you are able to actually see any problems that might be discovered.
+Thanks to our detailed report, it’s not surprising that we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports